jackseagrist/Wildfire_Hackathon/index.md

 www.firelab.org

-#### Problem
-#### Motivation?
-#### Challenges

-#### Project Scope

-(Describe the project here)
-Fire prediction
-Create circle radius outwards for evacuation
-Traffic Layer
-Demographic layer to highlight the elderly
-Defensible space option - interactive map which allows fire department to locate defended space and send out a tweet Add Ons:
-Us-census layer - people contact info within zones for reverse 911 call Idea → maybe have a component that allows people to enter the number of resources fighting a fire to influence our model and determine if evacuation is necessary, goes back to getting rid of evacuation fatigue
-Have a time component to our layers, to show progression, and have metadata for how long the fire will take to get there

-cell phone gps data to know who is still in the area???????
-FUture work???

-Based on notes with Scott should just focus on 1) Model perimeter prediction- with what the varying perimeters will look like over time 2) estimate evacuation overlay 3) traffic data 4) hospitals, nursing homes, and school locations 5) ability to add in community refuge areas if fire/sheriff dept need to add in

 #### Model
 Here are some links for some stuff I found for the model.
 Able to generate perimeters with Flammap 6 software.
 But someone made a set of python scripts for generating perimeter to webmap, could maybe use that.
 Also could maybe use outputs from flammap to train AI model.
 This pdf lists out a lot of the other perimeter prediction softwares as well (Farsite, Nexus, Wi-fire, ArcFuels) http://unigis.sbg.ac.at/files_en/Mastertheses/Full/104195.pdf